idavis/idavis.github.io/_posts/2019-07-16-jetson-containers-samples.md

 The `l4t:32.2-jax-jetpack-4.2.1-samples` has a layer for the external dependencies and will be cached should future updates to the sample binaries be required.
 This layering is by design with images.
 Large layers, and layers that change infrequently, come in first.
 Then the more volatile pieces are laid in on top.
 This gives us smaller updates to deployments.

-If you are not running the builds on your device, push the `l4t:32.2-jax-jetpack-4.2.1-samples` image to your container registry so that the device can pull down the images.
+If you are not running the builds on your device, push the `l4t:32.2-jax-jetpack-4.2.1-samples` image to your container registry so that the device can pull down the images, or take a look at [pushing images to devices](/2019/07/pushing-images-to-devices).

 # Running the Samples